Why Kenya’s Proposed Textile City Could Remain a Mirage

 Unreliable supply of electricity is one of the factors that are likely to adversely affect this ambitious project.
 Kenya would have to import extra power to add to its current 546.19 million KWh as at December 2012.

-If calls for extra power by investors through editorial supplements and OLX Kenya classifieds and advertisements are any indication, the country has little choice other than importing electricity from its traditional trading partner, Uganda.
+If calls for extra power by investors through editorial supplements, classifieds and if advertisements are any indication, the country has little choice other than importing electricity from its traditional trading partner, Uganda.

 The Textile and Apparel sub-sector of Kenya Association of Manufacturers has pointed out that unreliable supply of power, coupled with high cost where it is available, would account for about 35% of the cost of fabric production.
 This, in turn, would lead to higher prices of the finished product.
 The cost of production in a country like India is cheaper as the cost of production there is just 16%.